criblio/appscope/website/src/pages/docs/filter-file.md

 In Cribl Edge and Cribl Scope, instead of editing files, you create filters in the AppScope Source UI.

+### How Filter Files Work

+The allowlist is under the `allow` heading.
+To scope anything, AppScope requires the allowlist to include a `procname`, an `arg`, or both.

+- Use `procname` to match an actual process name, e.g., `redis`.
+- Use `arg` to perform a substring match on the entire command that starts a process.
+For example, `redis-server` could match some processes whose name is not `redis`, but which are started by commands that include `redis-server`.

+The allowlist allows all processes which match **either** a `procname` or an `arg`.

+Denylists also use `procname` and `arg`.
+Only allowlists have `config` elements.
+When a process matches an allowlist, AppScope applies the specified `config` when scoping that process.

 ### Example Filter File

 Here are the contents of `example_filter.yml`: